 The gap between the 88 percent who believe AI is transformative and the 37 percent investing in training is where the friction is.
 A firm that has seen the headline numbers and decided AI matters, but has not yet assigned time or budget to act on it, is running a risk.
 Tools are getting more capable.
 Firms that invested early will show measurably different output per person within the next two or three years.
 The ones watching from the sidelines will notice it when they lose staff or clients to firms that did.

 Some evidence suggests the pipeline may be turning.
-Accounting enrolments grew 12 percent year on year for two consecutive semesters in 2024 to 2025, the first sustained reversal after years of decline.
+Accounting enrollments grew 12 percent year on year for two consecutive semesters in 2024 to 2025, the first sustained reversal after years of decline.
 (National Student Clearinghouse, reported by Journal of Accountancy) Whether that represents a real shift in how the profession is perceived by prospective students, or a temporary fluctuation, will take several more years of data to determine.
 The direction is at least better than it was.

 Twenty-one data points, and they point the same way: the profession is not disappearing, but its shape is changing faster than at any point in recent memory.
 Roles built around transactional tasks are contracting.
-Roles built around professional judgement and client advisory are growing.
+Roles built around professional judgment and client advisory are growing.
 The firms that come through it are the ones that have already started closing the training gap.
-For the full picture across 27 primary sources, the 75-stat roundup covers market size, adoption rates, time savings, and buyer behaviour.
+For the full picture across 27 primary sources, the 75-stat roundup covers market size, adoption rates, time savings, and buyer behavior.